Nevada Radon Poster Contest open to students

 Collaborative effort seeks to raise awareness of dangers of odorless gas that causes lung cancer

-Radon is a radioactive, colorless, odorless and tasteless gas that comes from the decay of uranium.
-It accumulates in homes and can cause lung cancer.
-This type of lung cancer risk is preventable, and the only way to know if a home has elevated levels is to test for it.
+Radon is a radioactive, colorless, naturally occurring, odorless and tasteless gas that comes from the decay of uranium.
+It collects in homes, and living in elevated levels of the gas can increase a person’s risk of developing lung cancer.
+This risk is avoidable through testing for the gas and reducing the level of the gas in a home if needed.
+The only way to know if a home has elevated levels is to test for it.

-Posters in this year’s poster contest should convey one of these messages: 1) What is radon?
+Posters should communicate one of the following messages: 1) What is radon?
 2) Where does radon come from?
 3) How does radon get into our homes?
 4) Radon can cause lung cancer, and 5) Test your home for radon.
 Posters will be judged on content accuracy, visual communication of the topic, reproducibility and originality.
 They can be created with crayon, markers, paint, collage, pencil, photographs or computer graphics.

-Contact Susan Howe, radon program director for Cooperative Extension, at 775-336-0248 or firstname.lastname@example.org for more information on the contest.
-For more information on the dangers of radon and the Nevada Radon Education Program, visit www.radonNV.com or call the Radon Hotline at 1-888-Radon10 (888-723-6610).
+For more information on the dangers of radon and the Nevada Radon Education Program, visit www.RadonNV.com or call the Radon Hotline at 1-888-Radon10 (888-723-6610).
+Contact Nadia Noel, radon education coordinator for Cooperative Extension, at 775-336-0252 or firstname.lastname@example.org for more information on the Radon Poster Contest.